vfarah-if/TerraformCloudFoundryExercise/README.md

    ![image-20220723233439711](./terraform-init.png)

-4. Setup an IDE like IntelliJ or _VSCode_ with terraform plugins and syntax highlighting
+4. Setup an IDE like Intelli-J or _VSCode_ with terraform plugins and syntax highlighting

    ![image-20220705215417337](./vs-code-extension.png)